-The day before, we’d clambered around the travertines of Pamukkale and explored the haunting ruins of Hierapolis.
 After a good night’s sleep and a breakfast to set us up for the day, we once again hit the road for the short 2 hour drive towards Selçuk.
-And, first stop for the day, the magnificent ruined city of Ephesus.
+First stop for the day, the magnificent ruined city of Ephesus.

 Arrival At Ancient Ephesus, Turkey